 When cancer come backs after treatment, it is called recurrent cancer.
 Recurrence can be local (in or near the same place it started), regional (in nearby lymph nodes), or distant (spread to bone or organs such as the lungs).
 Treatment options for recurrent cancers depend on the location and size of the cancer, what treatments have already been used, and on the person’s general health.

-If the cancer comes back in the same area and radiation therapy was used as the first treatment, surgery is often the next treatment if possible.
+If the cancer comes back in the same area and radiation therapy was used as the first treatment, surgery is often the next treatment, if the cancer can be removed completely and the patient is healthy enough for surgery.
 Usually, external beam radiation therapy cannot be repeated in the same site except in selected cases.
 However, brachytherapy can often be used to control the cancer if it has come back in the place it started.
 If surgery was used first, more surgery, radiation therapy, chemo, cetuximab, or a combination of these may be considered.

-If the cancer comes back in the lymph nodes in the neck, these are often removed with surgery.
+If the cancer comes back in the lymph nodes in the neck, these are often removed with surgery (lymph node dissection).
 This may be followed by radiation.